 Feedback is all about sharing information at the right time with the right people.
-Often stereotyped as negative information which flows only from the managers to their staff, feedback is actually about co-employees at all levels of an organization offering constructive suggestions for future improvement.
+Often stereotyped as negative information that flows only from the managers to their staff, feedback is actually about co-employees at all levels of an organization offering constructive suggestions for future improvement.

-It offers channels for reinforcing each other’s work, create learning experiences for both, the staff and managers and encourages continuous improvement.
+It offers channels for reinforcing each other’s work, create learning experiences for both, the staff and managers, and encourages continuous improvement.

 A company’s workforce is undoubtedly its most valuable asset and investment.
-However, an ongoing commitment to the development of people responsible for taking your organization ahead is easily lost in the humdrum of daily business operation.
+However, an ongoing commitment to the development of people responsible for taking your organization ahead is easily lost in the humdrum of daily business operations.
 There is an immediate need for strengthening employee performance management via positive employee feedback.